Job Vacancy Announcement - Deputy Director, Office of Clinical Research

 Office of Clinical Research (OCR)

-OCR provides expertise in human research protection, data and safety monitoring, clinical trial operations, biostatistics, recruitment monitoring, and good clinical practice/protocol compliance monitoring.
-In addition, OCR provides consultations to NIMH staff, provides education about clinical research oversight, and serves as a liaison between NIMH and other NIH institutes/centers as well as other federal agencies such as the Office for Human Research Protections (OHRP) and the Food and Drug Administration (FDA).
+OCR provides expertise in human research protection, data and safety monitoring, clinical trial operations, recruitment monitoring, and good clinical practice/protocol compliance monitoring.
+In addition, OCR provides consultations to NIMH staff, provides education about clinical research oversight, and serves as a liaison between NIMH and other NIH Institutes/Centers and other federal agencies such as the Office for Human Research Protections (OHRP).

-The Deputy Director supports OCR in its oversight function at NIMH with a clinical perspective.
+The Deputy Director supports OCR’s oversight function at NIMH with a clinical perspective.
 Responsibilities include:

-(1) Serve as a key advisor for the Director of OCR on clinical research issues with a particular focus on the design of clinical trials, the protection of participants in research, data and safety monitoring, and overall clinical trial operations;
+- Serve as a critical advisor for the Director of OCR on clinical research issues with a particular focus on the design of clinical trials, the protection of participants in research, data and safety monitoring, and overall clinical trial operations.

-(2) Assist the OCR Director in overseeing the continuous evaluation of NIMH’s national and international efforts with regard to all aspects of clinical research oversight and monitoring;
+- Assist the OCR Director in overseeing the continuous evaluation of NIMH’s national and international efforts concerning all aspects of clinical research oversight and monitoring.

-(3) In collaboration with the OCR Director, develop strategies to overcome unforeseen difficulties in clinical research studies with innovative solutions to ensure progress toward goals;
+- In collaboration with the OCR Director, develop strategies to overcome unforeseen difficulties in clinical research studies with innovative solutions to ensure progress toward goals.

-Competitive candidates should be accomplished physicians who understand how biomedical and behavioral research is performed.
-Candidates should have clinical expertise in mental health and provide expert advice and consultation as needed on NIMH initiatives for clinical trials, including the scope, design, and standards for access and sharing of data and development of public-private partnerships to support clinical research.
+Competitive candidates are expected to be accomplished physicians who understand how biomedical and behavioral research is performed.
+Candidates are expected to have clinical expertise in mental health with the ability to provide expert advice and consultation as needed on NIMH initiatives for clinical trials, including the scope, design, and standards for access and sharing of data, as well as the development of public-private partnerships to support clinical research.
 Candidates with a publication record, prior research experience, and evidence of a familiarity with current literature in interdisciplinary neuroscience and psychiatry related to mental illness are preferred.
 Supervisory experience is preferred.
-This position requires working both independently and collaboratively and offers opportunities to impact priorities, develop new initiatives and contribute to a national program of research.
+This position requires working both independently and collaboratively and offers opportunities to impact priorities, develop new initiatives and contribute to the advancement of a national program of research.
 Applicants must be U.S. citizens and possess a Doctor of Medicine (M.D.) or Doctor of Osteopathic Medicine (D.O.) with board certification in psychiatry, child and adolescent psychiatry, or neurology.

 How to Apply